dfuse-io/ice/TUTORIAL.md

 _*Your `$GOPATH` is where Go is installed on your system.
 By default, on macOS, your `$GOPATH` is `/Users/$USER/go` where `$USER` is your username.
 If you installed `Go` through [`Homebrew`](https://brew.sh/), your folder structure will be different._

-## 4. Running dfuse for EOSIO
+## Bootstrapping our Local Blockchain

 In order to run an EOSIO testnet, we must first bootstrap our local blockchain with system accounts.
 We also need to create a few accounts, delegate bandwidth, and fund accounts with tokens for our development needs.
 This is an important step to enable accounts to push feeless transactions.

-Your terminal window should already be in the `contract` folder because of [step #2](#compiling-the-ice-smart-contract), so all we need to do is run the `boot.sh` script that will automate all of the account creation and funding process. `boot.sh` will also initialze _dfuse for EOSIO_ for us, purge it (clean start), and start it.
+Your terminal window should already be in the `contract` folder because of [step #2](#compiling-the-ice-smart-contract), so all we need to do is run the `boot.sh` script that will automate all of the account creation and funding process. `boot.sh` will also initialze _dfuse for EOSIO_ for us, purge it (clean start), and then start it.

 ```
 # run boot.sh